-Valbona to Theth Bucket List Hike – Tips & Trail Guide (Albanian Alps)
+Valbona to Theth Hike Guide: Tips & Recommendations

-The Valbona to Theth hike is the most popular hike in Albania and it’s one of the biggest bucket list hikes in the Balkans.
+The Valbona to Theth hikes is Albania’s most well known trail as well as one of the biggest bucket list hikes in the Balkan area.
 This hike starts from the beautiful Valbona Valley National Park and extends 15kms across the Albanian Alps (aka the Accursed Mountains) to the famed Theth National Park.

 Along this trail you’ll hike through valleys and over mountain passes surrounded by rocky giants standing well over 2,000m.
 If you hike in July you may even see blooming fields of wildflowers.

-In this post I’ll tell you everything you need to know about the Valbona to Theth hike and I’ll outline helpful tips to ensure your hike is a success.
+In this post I’ll tell you everything you need to know about the Valbona to Theth hike plus outline helpful tips like where to stay and what to pack to ensure your hike is a success.

 Skip Ahead: